 - The cost includes curated personal tasting kits with enough wine for one person to sample the full lineup of wines.

 - Additional participants must register individually to receive their own tasting kits, which is an essential component of the series.

-- Update: Each session will have separate kits available during two scheduled pick-up times the day before the program and the day of the program, 12–4 p.m., at a location to be announced leading up to each individual program.
+- Kits are available during two scheduled pick-up times the day before the program and the day of the program, 12–4 p.m.

-- NOTE: Patrons will receive additional wine tasting kit pick-up information by email prior to each session.
+- NOTE: Patrons will receive additional wine tasting kit pick-up information by email prior to the program.